duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 properties, set default.
 * read only usb, can't create file since usb is readonly https://askubuntu.com/questions/781223/physical-block-size-is-2048-bytes-but-linux-says-it-is-512-when-formatting-us

+or error: 'The driver descriptor says the physical block size is 2048 bytes, but Linux says it is 512 bytes'

 ~~~
 df -Th
 umount /media/duleusb